shapeblue/hackerbook/1-user.md

     - Local storage: When disks are on same machine as the VM.
     - Shared storage: When disks are on a different machine, for example on a NFS server/host, Ceph, etc.
-  - Secondary Storage: Image storage pool for templates, isos and snapshots.
+  - Secondary Storage: Image storage pool for templates, ISOs and snapshots.
 - Physical network: Allows configuration of physical network, traffic labels, VLAN and IP address ranges for guest, public and private networks.
 - System VMs: Special service VMs created and managed by CloudStack management server that implements an infrastructural service.
 They are based on a Debian based guest template called the `systemvmtemplates`.
-All system vms run sshd on port `3922` and can be accessed as follows based on the hypervisor:
+All system VMs run `sshd` on port `3922` and can be accessed as follows based on the hypervisor:
-  - KVM and XenServer: ssh to the link-local IP of the systemvm on port 3922 using local `~/.ssh` key file.
+  - KVM and XenServer: ssh to the link-local IP of the systemvm on port `3922` using local `~/.ssh` key file.
   - VMware: ssh to the private IP of the systemvm from a management server host using the ssh key file at `/var/cloudstack/management/.ssh` location.

   Notable systemvm types:
-  - SSVM: Secondary storage virtual machine provides means to manage the secondary storage, register/copy templates/isos, host snapshots and copy templates/isos to primary storage for consumption.
+  - SSVM: Secondary storage virtual machine provides means to manage the secondary storage, register/copy templates/ISOs, host snapshots and copy templates/ISOs to primary storage for consumption.
   - CPVM: Console proxy virtual machine provides means to access console of a VM.
 They act as a VNC/RDP proxy between the end user (browser) and the hypervisor where VMs run.